mgill25/GoGit/README.md

 # Create a new file and add it to index directly - hash + blob creation + happens under the hood.
 > git update-index --add foobar.txt

-# we now have an index file in .git.
-We can inspect the content with:
 > git ls-files --stage
 100644 f6a4b702215289bde4037bb76acf18d634628539 0	foobar.txt
 100644 f907f535fae1314af17f142b0bf815cfaaf0050d 0	hello_world.txt